Personal details

 Premier Julius Vogel's great plan was to borrow heavily to build infrastructure and to lure migrants.
 It was controversial, but the money and migrants stimulated the economy and created a viable consumer market for producers.

-Julius Vogel was the dominant political figure of the 1870s, serving as colonial treasurer and premier on several occasions, and launching massive programmes of immigration and public works.
+Vogel was the dominant political figure of the 1870s, serving as Colonial Treasurer and premier on several occasions, and borrowing heavily to invest in a massive public works and immigration programme.
+Read more...

-Dunedin became the first New Zealand town with a daily newspaper when the first issue of the Otago Daily Times was published.
+Dunedin became the first New Zealand centre to get a daily newspaper when William Cutten and future Premier Julius Vogel published the first issue of the Otago Daily Times.
+Read more...

 Articles